kintohub/kintohub-docs/docs/introduction/deploy-your-first/nodejs-app.md

 ![KintoBlock page with the message that: No build was built successfully yet](assets/introduction/deploy-your-first/nodejs-app/no-builds-yet.png)

-Triggers KintoHub to _pull the source code from GitHub_ and _build a cloud-native package_ out of it.
+This triggers KintoHub to pull the source code from GitHub and build a cloud-native package out of it.

 We can see the build in progress: